 ...and 85 minutes later I was shaking an angry fist at the sky and bellowing "Curse you, Netfliiiiiiix!"
 It's only mid February as I write this and already A Talking Cat!?! has a lock on my award for Worst Movie I've Seen This Year.
 Step Dogs, you are hereby forgiven.

 When it comes to direct to video movies, there's low budget, and then there's NO budget.
 Guess where A Talking Cat!?! lands on that scale?
-This movie looks like it was shot in one weekend on home video equipment, like one of those soft porn flicks you see late at night on Cinemax. (as it turns out, that assessment is not far off...but I'll get to that later.)
+This movie looks like it was shot in one weekend like those soft porn flicks you see late at night on Cinemax. (as it turns out, that assessment is not far off...but I'll get to that later.)
 There are a grand total of two sets in this movie - the homes of each group of characters.
-Scene changes are marked with endless shots of waterfalls, forests, roads, beaches and fountains (which also help to pad out the running time to feature length).
-The cast is a mix of young unknowns (who will likely remain young and unknown), a couple of former child actors from days gone by who were obviously in desperate need of a mortgage payment... plus one ne'er do-well sibling of an Academy Award winner!
+Scene changes are marked with endless shots of waterfalls, forests, country roads and beaches (which help pad out the running time to feature length).
+The cast is a mix of young unknowns (who will likely remain young and unknown), a couple of slumming former child actors from days gone by who were obviously in desperate need of a mortgage payment... plus one ne'er do-well sibling of an Academy Award winner!